DEsalasL/lopit_analyst/README.md

 conda activate lopit_analyst
 ```

-2. Install CUDA standard (includes duDF, cuML, cuGraph, nx-cugraph, cuSpatioal, cuProj, cuxfilter, cuCIM, RAFT, cuVS)
+### 2. Install CUDA standard (includes duDF, cuML, cuGraph, nx-cugraph, cuSpatioal, cuProj, cuxfilter, cuCIM, RAFT, cuVS)
 ```
 mamba install -c rapidsai -c conda-forge -c nvidia rapids=24.10 python=3.11.0 cuda-version=11.8 mamba install cuda-cudart cuda-version=11
 ```
-Note: mamba is used to avoid known incompatibility issues between CUDA installation and conda
+**Note**: mamba is used to avoid known incompatibility issues between CUDA installation and conda

-3. Install python modules using pip.
+### 3. Install python modules using pip.
 pip install <module>
 modules required:
-PyPDF2
+- PyPDF2
-dash
+- dash
-dask
+- dask
-hdbscan
+- hdbscan
-matplotlib
+- matplotlib
-missingno
+- missingno
-openpyxl
+- openpyxl
-pypdf
+- pypdf
-seaborn
+- seaborn
-patchworklib==0.6.2
+- patchworklib==0.6.2

 #Usage

 ## 1 Input files
 Required files:
 Outputs from PD 3.1
--	Psm file: PD file suffixed with ‘PSMs.txt’
+-	**Psm file**: PD file suffixed with ‘PSMs.txt’
--	Protein file: PD file suffixed with ‘Proteins.txt’
+-	**Protein file**: PD file suffixed with ‘Proteins.txt’
 Prepared by user:
--	Phenotypic file.
-Is a file containing information regarding the experiment and it must contain the following columns: ‘Sample.name’, ‘Experiment.name’, ‘Tag’, ‘Tag.name’, ‘Gradient.type’, ‘Peptide.amount’.
+-	**Phenotypic file**: It is a file containing information regarding the experiment and it must contain the following columns: ‘Sample.name’, ‘Experiment.name’, ‘Tag’, ‘Tag.name’, ‘Gradient.type’, ‘Peptide.amount’.
 Peptide.amount column indicates the amount of total peptide for each channel before pooling the sample for mass spectrometry (e.g., PL_pData.tsv).
 Optional files:
--	Markers: tsv file containing marker accessions to be used during supervised machine learning.
+-	**Markers** (optional for step 5 by mandarory for step 6): tsv file containing marker accessions to be used during supervised machine learning.
 However, this file must contain ALL accessions that appear in the predicted proteome files used for protein identification in PD.
 This is because any detected protein found in the proteomics experiment is reported by PD in the psm file.
 These accessions should correspond to predicted nuclear, mitochondrial, plastid and/or symbiont proteins (fasta files) either single or either combination.
 Format: two columns: ‘Accession’, ‘marker’   Note: any accession that is not labelled as marker must be labeled as ‘unknown’ (case sensitive)
--	Proteins Feature: tsv file containing the paths to outputs of Signal Peptide (e.g., Pmarinus.hq.2022_02_02.pred_res_2023_06_20.tsv), Target Peptide (e.g., Pmarinus.hq.2022_02_02_targetp2.tsv), deepTMHMM (e.g., Pmarinus.deeptmhmm.tmhmm.first-tm.tsv), Deeploc (e.g., Perkinsus_marinus.deeploc.140424.tsv), phobius (e.g., Pmarinus.hq.2022_02_02.Phobius.short.out).
+-	**Proteins Feature**: tsv file containing the paths to outputs of Signal Peptide (e.g., Pmarinus.hq.2022_02_02.pred_res_2023_06_20.tsv), Target Peptide (e.g., Pmarinus.hq.2022_02_02_targetp2.tsv), deepTMHMM (e.g., Pmarinus.deeptmhmm.tmhmm.first-tm.tsv), Deeploc (e.g., Perkinsus_marinus.deeploc.140424.tsv), phobius (e.g., Pmarinus.hq.2022_02_02.Phobius.short.out).
 Format: two tab separated columns: ‘Type’, ‘Path’.
 See file called Sequence_properties.tsv
-Note:
+    #### Note:
-1) Outputs must contain each accession’s information in a single line  (aka short outputs)
+    - Outputs must contain each accession’s information in a single line  (aka short outputs)
-2) deepTMHM file must be preprocessed and contain two columns (e.g., Pmarinus.deeptmhmm.tmhmm.first-tm.tsv)
+    - deepTMHM file must be preprocessed and contain two columns (e.g., Pmarinus.deeptmhmm.tmhmm.first-tm.tsv)
-3) the program will accept one, two or several of the Signal Peptide, Target Peptide, deepTMHMM, Deeploc, phobius inputs.
+    - the program will accept one, two or several of the Signal Peptide, Target Peptide, deepTMHMM, Deeploc, phobius inputs.
 These inputs must be in ‘short’ format (all the information for one accession must be in a single line)
--	Annotation: file containing all known annotations for each accession.
+-	**Annotation**: file containing all known annotations for each accession.
 Please make sure headers do no contain spaces, dots (‘.’) or any special character (e.g., Pmarinus.eval0.001.PTHR17-Score.tsv)
--	Tagm: tsv file containing TAGM classification (e.g., classification for 4-way experiment combination PLNPLOPL2PL1.TAGM-MAP.out.tsv)
+-	**Tagm**: tsv file containing TAGM classification (e.g., classification for 4-way experiment combination PLNPLOPL2PL1.TAGM-MAP.out.tsv)

 ## 2 Environment activation
 ```